‘It was a nightmare.’ Modesto couple, on a diving trip to Hawaii, experiences tragedy

 #ReadLocal

-The trip to Maui was supposed to a restful vacation for the busy couple.
+The trip to Maui was supposed to be a restful vacation for the busy couple.

 Sharp and Monday met at Gervasoni’s restaurant and married in 2013.
 They both lived in Modesto from the time they were children.
 Monday is an attorney and owns the popular east Modesto breakfast restaurant Squeeze In.
 Sharp furnished offices.